Media players: who needs another one right?

 Similarly, unlike the Windows and OS X versions, the Linux build of UMPlayer also lacks CPU optimisation.
 Unless you’re on a netbook or severely hardware limited computer chances are this won’t affect you too much – but it would still be a nice ‘have’.

-UMPlayer 0.95 is available to install from the Ubuntu Software Centre, no PPA needed.
-Hit the button below to begin installation.
+UMPlayer 0.95 is available to install from the Ubuntu Software Centre in Ubuntu 11.04, no PPA needed.
+Just search it out by name.

 Easy-to-install .DEB installers for Ubuntu 10.04, 10.10 and 11.04 are also available from the projects’ official development page: –